JuriKiin/KiinStyle/README.md

-# KiinStyles
+# KiinStyle
 Kiinstyle is a rapid-prototyping, responsive CSS Framework used to skip all the chaos that is CSS.

-For more information & documentation, visit: https://jurikiin.com/KiinStyles/
+For more information & documentation, visit: https://jurikiin.com/KiinStyle/